-Check out this time-lapse video, showing the fabulous details of how a plant’s root system grows quickly over the course of a few days.
+Check out this time-lapse video that shows the fascinating details of how a plant’s root system grows quickly over the course of a few days.
 After this, kids will definitely want to see it happen for themselves!

 5. Spin a plant life cycle plate

 Grab the free printables and watch this video to learn how to turn them into an interactive learning tool with paper plates.

 Learn more: Plant Life Cycle Printables from WeAreTeachers